hasura/ndc-rest-schema/README.md

 **API Keys**

-There is an extra `value` field with environment variable template to be able to replaced in runtime.
-The name of variable is generated from the security scheme key.
+There is an extra `value` field with the environment variable template to be replaced in runtime.
+The name of the variable is generated from the security scheme key.
 For example:

 ```json
 {